hatchluke/BIOL3070-Hatch/Warm-up-mosquitoes-[Hatch].md

 mammal, spreading WNV to a new host.
 WNV can be fatal in many animals, especially horses (Dr. Greg White).
 Thus, it is important to understand the movement of this virus through mosquitos and prevent further spread.
-One way to study this system is through mosquito blood meals.
-Mosquito blood meals are studied through extracting the DNA from the blood in mosquitos (from hosts they’ve fed from).
+One way to study this system is through mosquito bloodmeals.
+Mosquito bloodmeals are studied through extracting the DNA from the blood in mosquitos (from hosts they’ve fed from).
 This DNA is ran through PCR, where specific sections of the host DNA are amplified for analysis in sequencing.
-The sequenced DNA can then be matched with known DNA sequences to determine what host species the blood meal came from.
+The sequenced DNA can then be matched with known DNA sequences to determine what host species the bloodmeal came from.
 This process can be seen in the research of Komar et al. (2003) as they examined American birds with the New York 1999 strain of WNV.
 Birds tend to have high viremia, meaning they hold higher concentrations of the